 Only Permit holders who have a permit overstamped 'Gower' are allowed to park in the Gower Car Park to

-Park which is immediately adjacent to the Nightingale Building.
+the north of Salisbury Road.
 Permits must be returned to Estates and

 Facilities if holders cease working or studying at the University or if the permits are no longer required.